 The first known find was an arrow recovered from an ice patch in Oppdal in Norway in 1914.
 Unsurprisingly, it was a very hot summer that year – the early finds are invariably linked to such summers.
 Finds also appeared elsewhere: a newspaper clip from British Columbia, Canada from 1925 describes an arrow found on ice then.

-Even more finds appeared in Oppdal during the very warm summers of the 1930s, when a few finds were also reported from the neighbouring county Oppland.
+Even more finds appeared in Oppdal during the very warm summers of the 1930s, when a few finds were also reported from the neighbouring county Oppland (now Innlandet).
 Things then quietened down until the 1990s,.

 A dramatic melting episode in Norway in 2006 led to an explosion of finds here.

-While a few finds from the ice were recorded in Norway in the later part of the 20th century, the situation changed dramatically in 2006.
-This year there was a long and hot autumn, which led to very heavy melting.
-Hundreds of finds melted out of the ice in Oppland County that year.
-The high mountains of Oppland have seen repeated episodes of melting in 2007, 2009, 2010, 2011, 2013 and 2014.
-More than 2000 archaeological finds have now been recovered in Oppland County alone, making the region the most finds-rich area for glacier archaeology globally with more than half the finds worldwide.
-Oppdal has also seen melting and many new finds.
-Recently, finds have also started to appear in other mountain regions in southern Norway.
+There had been a few finds melting out in 2002-2003, as a forewarning that something was afoot.
+In 2006, there was a long and hot autumn, which led to very heavy melting.
+Hundreds of finds melted out of the ice in Innlandet County that year.
+The high mountains of Innlandet have seen repeated episodes of melting of old ice in 2007, 2009, 2010, 2011, 2013, 2014, 2018 and 2019.
+More than 3500 archaeological finds have now been recovered in Innlandet County alone, making the region the most finds-rich area for glacier archaeology globally with more than half the finds worldwide.
+Like Yukon, we have a long-term funded program for rescuing the finds from the ice.